 Where are you located?

-The WNCSOM is easy to find and is located in the heart of downtown Asheville near Mission Hospital.
-The spacious, light-filled main classroom accommodates 16 students plus teacher comfortably, while our treatment rooms are perfect for practicing your student clinics.
-Our students have access to the facility’s large classroom, four spacious student clinic/treatment rooms, a kitchen, bathroom and ample FREE parking at the church across the street, first lot only.
+The WNCSOM is easy to find and is located in the heart of West Asheville near Dobra Tea.
+The spacious, light-filled main classroom accommodates 18 students plus a teacher comfortably, while our treatment rooms are perfect for practicing your student clinics.
+Our students have access to the facility’s large classroom, six spacious student clinic/treatment rooms, a kitchen, bathroom, and ample FREE parking at the church across the street, first lot only.